shawtan/notes/GEOG101notes.md

 - Limitations:
     - Expensive
     - Not comprehensive (underrepresents non-mainstream households)
-- India held a biometric census that was cheap and through
+- India held a biometric census that was cheap and thorough

 #### Population Distribution and Structure
 ##### Population Distribution